WordPress/gutenberg/docs/designers-developers/developers/filters/editor-filters.md

 # Editor Filters (Experimental)

-To modify the behavior of the editor experience, Gutenberg exposes the following Filters:
+To modify the behavior of the editor experience, the following Filters are exposed:

 ### `editor.PostFeaturedImage.imageSize`